MarkKozel/CompOrgEText/docs/Assembly/ProgramFlow/Sequential.md

 ## Introduction

-## Sequential Flow

 A program executing in sequence is not changing flow.
 It is executing each instruction in order from first to last
+## Sequential Flow

+Without any influence from user or data, a program will execute each instruction in order.

 While the program is performing operations on data from user input and/or data stored in memory, it is not jumping around in the code based on the data